Diversity & Inclusion

-In deal-related litigation, he advised HDS Investment Holding, Inc., a company formed by Bain Capital, Carlyle Group and Clayton Dubilier, in a post-closing purchase price dispute and related litigation against The Home Depot, Inc. He also has handled litigation arising from corporate control contests, which traditionally require expedited litigation, including Anheuser-Busch; Birmingham Steel Corporation; Burger King Holdings, Inc.; Chandler Insurance Company, Ltd.; Dynamics Corporation of America; Grupo Mexico S.A.B. de C.V.; North Fork Bancorporation; SunTrust Banks, Inc.; Stena AB; and United Rentals, Inc.
+In transactional-related litigation, Mr. Kasner has advised HDS Investment Holding, Inc., a company formed by Bain Capital, Carlyle Group and Clayton Dubilier, in a post-closing purchase price dispute, and related litigation against The Home Depot, Inc. He also has handled litigation arising from corporate control contests, which traditionally require expedited litigation, including for Anheuser-Busch; Auxilium Pharmaceuticals, Inc.; Becton, Dickinson & Company; Birmingham Steel Corporation; Burger King Holdings, Inc.; Chandler Insurance Company, Ltd.; Dynamics Corporation of America; Grupo Mexico S.A.B. de C.V.; North Fork Bancorporation; Stena AB; SunTrust Banks, Inc.; and United Rentals, Inc.

 J.D., Boston University, 1980 (cum laude; Editor, Boston University Law Review; Author, "Minimizing Minimization: Scott v.
 United States," Boston University Law Review)